mercoski/mercoski/README.md

 Currently my works are about:

-  - Android Developer [Kotlin] ⭑⭑⭒⭒⭒
+  - iOS Developer [Swift - UIKit] ⭑⭑⭑⭒⭒
-  - Flutter Developer [Dart] ⭑⭑⭑⭑⭒
+  - Flutter Developer [Dart] ⭑⭑⭑⭑⭑
-  - Python Developer [Python] ⭑⭑⭑⭑⭒

-Kotlin and Flutter comes from the work in the mobile development and I really prefer Flutter to create cross-platform apps with beautiful design.
-Also, Python part comes from the backgroud of ML Engineering.
+Swift and Flutter comes from the work in the mobile development and I really prefer Flutter to create cross-platform apps with beautiful design.